zainzafarpro/reactjs/README.md

 # Episode - 2

 we have enabled our repository with npm using the command called `npm init`.
-When we use npm init it will create a package.json file, this file will keep a track of our dependencies.
+When we use npm init it will create a package.json file, this file is basically a configuration which will keep a track of our dependencies and app version.
 After that we have installed a bunlder called parcel, This bundler will help us bundle our code which will be used on production

 ```json